DatalabFabriek/shinycroneditor/README.md

 # Edit cron schedules in a nice way, in R Shiny
 [![R build status](https://github.com/DatalabFabriek/shinycroneditor/workflows/R-CMD-check/badge.svg)](https://github.com/DatalabFabriek/shinycroneditor/actions)

-An R Shiny package that creates a htmlwidget for inputting a cron schedule in a nice way.
+An R 'shiny' package that creates a htmlwidget for inputting a cron schedule in a nice way.
 It implements [JossyDevers/cron-expression-input](https://github.com/JossyDevers/cron-expression-input/), but then for use as a Shiny input element.